On September 11th, 2001, the 9/11 hijackers orchestrated the deadliest terror attack to take place on American soil.

 They also said there was only a single case where the program contributed to the identity of a previously unknown terrorist subject, in which the subject was not planning a terrorist attack and there was 'reason' to think the FBI would have uncovered him, regardless.

 The Patriot Act has proven to be one of the biggest threats to the privacy of US citizens over the past two decades.
 Despite starting life as a response to a horrific terrorist atrocity couched in the desire to protect, the provisions have fundamentally changed American citizens' attitudes to government surveillance as well as their own personal privacy.

 The two key takeaways from the last two decades, in light of the fact the last sunset provisions expired this year, are as follows: The first is that despite the provisions expiring, it's unlikely that this is the last we'll see of the Patriot Act or legislation inspired by it.
-The second is that the Patriot Act, as intrusive as it is, has been merely one of many statutes that US law enforcement agencies have relied upon over the last 21st century to surveil its citizens.
+The second is that the Patriot Act, as intrusive as it is, has been merely one of many statutes that US law enforcement agencies have relied upon during the 21st century to surveil its citizens.

-In 2021, if you're a US citizen, who knows what sort of legally binding demands from the government your internet service provider is either fending off or complying with?
+In 2023, if you're a US citizen, who knows what sort of legally binding demands from the government your internet service provider is either fending off or complying with?
 The answer isn't clear, and that's why technology like VPNs are becoming increasingly important.
 VPNs reroute all your traffic through a private server before it reaches the internet, so your internet history will be connected to the IP addresses of the servers, rather than yours.
-Check out our what is a VPN page for more detailed about how a VPN can help.
+Check out our what is a VPN page for more details about how a VPN can help.

 After a year that has seen creeping surveillance legislation imposed all around the world as countries scramble to deal with coronavirus, securing yourself online has become even more paramount.